 • The power required

-• Activation Time
+• Deactivation Time

 RTE is also likely to send cancellation orders if a dispatched bid ultimately is not to be activated.
 The order is transmitted no later than the mobilisation lead time of the bid if it is not fixed by a technical agreement for generation BEs.